Preventing Colorectal Cancer

 A man and a woman over 50 years of age

-Population with a medium level of risk are individuals aged ≥ 50 and who present no other risk factors associated with colorectal cancer (neither any personal medical history of this cancer or polyps, nor any family history of colorectal cancer).
+Population with a medium level of risk are people of 50 or more who present no other risk factors associated with colorectal cancer (neither any personal medical history of this cancer or with no cases of colorectal cancer in first-degree relatives under 50 years of age, or no more than 1 first-degree family member of any age.
 Members of this group (men and women aged 50–69 years) are advised to participate, every 2 years, in the colorectal cancer population screening programme which works by detecting faecal occult blood (FOB).
 The FOB test detects invisible traces of blood in stools, which can indicate the presence of a polyp or colorectal cancer; if blood is detected, then the patient should undergo a colonoscopy.

 Family tree